 Eliminate the unlikely options - I sailed through a number of questions just by eliminating the options that seemed out of place.
 So for example, a question might specifically ask for a “technique” and not a “document/plan”.
 If a document such as a risk management plan was listed as one of the options, it was obvious what I needed to eliminate.

 There’s no need to cram - Taking your time to understand the key concepts will take you a lot further than trying to cram definitions, ITTOs and formulae.
-I didn’t cram any of the formulae or definitions but simply took my time to understand what each term/concept/formula meant.
-For the formulae that I found too complicated, I didn’t bother with them.
+I didn’t cram any of the formulae or definitions but simply took my time to understand what each term/concept/formula meant and what the rationale was for each formula.
+For the formulae I found too complicated, I didn’t bother with them.
 Only about 10 questions required calculation on the day.

 In summary, I’d like to emphasize that the PMP is not difficult and is certainly achievable if you’ve got the experience and time to understand its concepts.
-It took me 4 weeks in total to prepare once I decided to schedule the exam.
+It took me 4 weeks in total to prepare once I decided to schedule the exam, not counting all the time I wasted to schedule the examination, after the initial training.